DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

          - ✈️Continuous audit trail
     - 💻**Cloud Access Security Brokers (CASBs)**: software placed logically between users and cloud-based resources ensuring that cloud resources have the same protections as resources within a network and  providing monitoring and policy enforcement capabilities
          - A cloud access security broker (CASB) is software placed logically between users and cloud-­based resources, and it can enforce security policies used in an internal network.
+         - CASB can be on-site or cloud-based and are security policy enforcement points that operate between users and cloud services.
+A CASB can provide insight into what users are doing, enforce policies, provide threat protection, and even provide data loss prevention capabilities.
       - note that entities must comply with the EU GDPR, and use additional data protection methods such as pseudonymization, tokenization, and anonymization
   - One of the primary methods of protecting the confidentiality of data is encryption
   - Options for protecting your data vary depending on its state: